 What is Aduhelm?

-Aduhelm is an experimental drug designed to use human antibodies to target toxic beta-amyloid proteins, hallmarks of Alzheimer’s.
+Aduhelm is a drug designed to use human antibodies to target toxic beta-amyloid proteins, hallmarks of Alzheimer’s.
 Following a rocky run of clinical trials, the generic aducanumab was approved for the treatment of Alzheimer’s by the FDA in June, 2021, making it the first disease-modifying Alzheimer’s drug to get FDA approval in 22 years.